 Most recently Andy has been working with Australian Country Music Royalty, co-writing with multiple Golden Guitar winning artist Lyn Bowtell, also mentoring with Golden Guitar winning duo Carter and Carter.
 Andy has also been working closely with ARIA Charting artist Aly Cook and Key 2 Artists.

-Andy's EP "Chasing the Sun" was produced by ARIA and Golden Guitar winning producer and artist Shane Nicholson, The first single “Chasing the Sun” peaked at #12 on the Australian country radio airplay charts and #15 on the official Tasmanian top 40 charts.
+Andy's EP "Chasing the Sun" was produced by ARIA and Golden Guitar winning producer and artist Shane Nicholson, The ep was a great success for Andy having 3 singles charting.
+The first single “Chasing the Sun” peaked at #12 on the Australian country radio airplay charts and #15 on the official Tasmanian top 40 charts.
 Chasing the Sun was also the #1 song requested on the Australian songwriter's show of June 2020.
-Wildflowers debuted at #11 on the Country Songs Top 40 Australian Airplay Chart and #5 on the regional AMRAP charts.
+Wildflowers debuted at #8 on the Country Songs Top 40 Australian Airplay Chart and #5 on the regional AMRAP charts.

 Andy has been playing gigs around Australia.
 Featured at several events Including The Tamworth Country Music Festival performing on the Toyota fan zone stage, Tamworth Town Hall, Tamworth Service Club, and Bowling Club to name a few.